mattleinwand/blog/content/post/blog-demo-1.md

 ---
-title: Blog Demo 1 “Sure I can log in but Now What?”
+title: Demo 1 “Sure I can log in but Now What?”
 date: '2020-07-27T02:03:03+00:00'
 description: This page is dedicated to new users.
 WELCOME to the NI4AI platform
 featuredImage: '/assets/images/post/blog-demo-1/ni4ai-login.png'